 All accepted applicants are required to pay a seat deposit after acceptance to secure their place in the entering class.
 Applicants who fail to submit their deposit(s) by the date(s) specified in their acceptance letter will forfeit their place in the entering class.
-Applicants accepted through the Early Decision Program must pay a nonrefundable deposit of \$500.
-Those accepted through the Regular Decision Program and before April 1 are required to pay a first deposit of \$300 in April and a second deposit of \$300 in June (precise due dates will be in the acceptance letter).
-Applicants admitted after June 1 will have a \$300 deposit due approximately two weeks after acceptance.
-All deposits are nonrefundable.
+Applicants accepted through the Early Decision Program must pay a nonrefundable deposit of \$500, typically due no more than four weeks after admission.
+Those accepted through the Regular Decision Program and before April 15 are required to pay a first deposit of \$300 in April and a second deposit of \$300 in June (precise due dates will be in the acceptance letter).
+Applicants admitted after April 15 will have a \$300 deposit due approximately three weeks after acceptance.
+All deposits are nonrefundable should the applicant withdraw, but are returned to students who matriculate.